Russia presses Donbas attacks as Polish leader praises Kyiv - NewsBreak

 Ukrainian President Volodymyr Zelenskyy has stressed that the 27-member EU should expedite his country’s request to join the bloc.
 Ukraine’s potential candidacy is set to be discussed at a Brussels summit in late June.

-France’s European Affairs minister Clement Beaune on Sunday told Radio J it would be a “long time” before Ukraine gains EU membership, perhaps up to two decades.
+France’s European Affairs minister Clement Beaune on Sunday told Radio J it would be a “long time” before Ukraine gains EU membership, estimating it could take up to two decades.

 “We have to be honest,” he said.
 “If you say Ukraine is going to join the EU in six months, or a year or two, you’re lying.”